How Leaders Send Mixed Signals Without Realizing It: The Cost of the Gap Between Intention and Behavior

 → Explore The Coltivano Executive Intensive™

-Evolving the System That Leads™: How Leaders Strengthen the Leadership Operating System That Scales Performance
+Evolving the System That Leads™: How Leaders Build the Capacity Performance Now Requires

-Evolving the System That Leads™: How Leaders Strengthen the Leadership Operating System That Scales Performance
+Evolving the System That Leads™: How Leaders Build the Capacity Performance Now Requires

 These moments are not signs of failure.
-They are signs of exposure, and at times of stalled momentum, when familiar ways of operating no longer generate the progress they once did.
+They are signs of exposure.
+Growth, change, or stalled momentum can reveal where familiar ways of operating no longer generate the progress they once did.

 Evolve the system that leads.

-Why Leadership Systems Must Evolve as Organizations Grow
+Why Leadership and Organizational Capacity Must Evolve as Companies Grow

 As organizations scale, three forces intensify simultaneously: